This page is a mixture of "the truth" and my own personal opinion.

 help.....
 As I said elsewhere, providing city residents with a flashy way to

-get out of the city is not going to make them any better, or do anything
+get out of the city is not going to make them any better off, or do anything

-other than cost them more in the long run, when now, the state will have to
+for them - other than cost THEM more in the long run, when now, the state will have to

 tax the poor EVEN MORE to keep paying for the millions of dollars it just

 cost to build, and then maintain the system, but hardly anyone thinks about